Golden Kamuy: Anime

-On December 5, 2021, it was announced that the series will receive a fourth season.
-Brain's Base is producing the season, replacing Geno Studio.
-Shizutaka Sugahara is serving as the chief director, and Takumi Yamakawa is designing the characters.
+On December 5, 2021, it was announced that the series would receive a fourth season.
+Brain's Base produced the season, replacing Geno Studio.
+Shizutaka Sugahara served as the chief director, and Takumi Yamakawa designed the characters.
 Noboru Takagi is returning to write the scripts.
 The season premiered on October 3, 2022.
-The opening theme, "Never Say Goodbye," is performed by ALI featuring Mummy-D, while the ending theme, "Subete ga Soko ni Arimasu You Ni," is performed by The Spellbound.
+The opening theme is "Never Say Goodbye," performed by ALI featuring Mummy-D, while the ending theme is "Subete ga Soko ni Arimasu You Ni," performed by The Spellbound.
+On November 8, 2022, it was announced that the seventh episode of the season and beyond would be postponed due to the passing of a main staff member.
+The season restarted broadcasting from the first episode on April 3, 2023, and concluded on June 26, running for thirteen episodes.

+On June 26, 2023, after the conclusion of the fourth season, a final season adapting the manga's final arc was announced to be in production.
+It is set to premiere in January 2026, with a two-part prologue film, titled Golden Kamuy: Sapporo Beer Kōjō-hen (ゴールデンカムイ 札幌ビール工場編), set to premiere theatrically in Japan on October 10 and 31, 2025.

 The first season of the series was released across three DVD and Blu-ray volumes in Japan, starting in July 2018; they had originally been planned to release starting in June, but were delayed one month to allow for improvements to the footage compared to the TV broadcast version.
 The Japanese home video volumes include the Golden Dōga Gekijō YouTube shorts, including episodes that are exclusive to the video release.
 An original video animation (OVA) based on the manga's "Barato" arc was released on DVD in a bundle with the manga's 15th Japanese volume on September 19, 2018.
 A second OVA was released with the manga's 17th Japanese volume on March 19, 2019.
 A third OVA based on the manga's "Monster" arc was released with the manga's 19th Japanese volume on September 19, 2019.
 A fourth OVA based on the manga's "Shiton Animal Record" arc was bundled with the 23rd manga volume on September 18, 2020.